Startup Funding Club Hero Min

 Startup Funding Club All-Star Follow-on Fund EIS

-New “Meet the manager” interview – watch below
+New “meet the manager” interview – watch below

 Don't invest unless you’re prepared to lose all the money you invest.
 This is a high-risk investment and you are unlikely to be protected if something goes wrong.
 Take 2 mins to learn more.